1. Introduction

 user: com.agorapulse.micronaut.console.User

 The job variables are instances of JobAccessor, which also provides methods run() and enqueue(message) to let you easily trigger jobs from the console.
+You can also use method reconfigure(consumer) that changes the in-memory configuration of the job and reschedules it.

 A simple script with just variable jobs will print the status of the current job execution.
 Depending on which console endpoint you choose, you get either a text or JSON summary.